benphelps/homepage-docs/src/pages/en/installation/unraid.md

 - To use the [Docker integration](/en/configs/docker), you only need to use the `container:` parameter.
 There is no need to set the server.

+    *Note:* To view detailed container statistics (CPU, RAM, etc.), or if you use a remote docker socket, `container:` will still need to be set.

   - Example:

     ```